Interstate highways in Iowa

 • Improvements to I-80 (as well as I-29 and I-480) in Council Bluffs are underway; more information is available here.
 The segment through Council Bluffs involved construction of a "dual, divided freeway" for the I-29/80 multiplex (detailed here) with three local lanes and three express lanes in each direction.
 The westbound express lanes opened March 27, 2019, while the eastbound lanes opened August 19, 2019.
 Reconstruction of the interchange with Madison Avenue is planned for 2023 and 2024.

 • Widening of I-80 between I-380 and IA 1 in the Iowa City area was completed in two segments: the segment through Coralville opened to six lanes in 2009, and the segment through Iowa City opened to six lanes in October 2012.
 An extension of the six-lane segment eastward to West Branch is underway, with widening programmed through 2025; the six-lane segment through the reconstructed Herbert Hoover Highway interchange opened in late 2023.
 The segment from the western I-35/I-235 interchange in West Des Moines to US 65 in Altoona, including all of the multiplex with I-35, was widened from four to six lanes by the end of 2000.
-Widening of the segment from Grand Prairie Parkway to Jordan Creek Parkway in West Des Moines is programmed from 2023 through 2025, while widening of the segment through Urbandale and Clive to eight lanes (including reconstruction of the Hickman Road interchange into a diverging diamond) is programmed for 2025 through 2027.
-Work to add a fourth lane in each direction between the East Mixmaster and US 65 is expected to be finished by the fall of 2028.
+Widening of the segment from Grand Prairie Parkway to Jordan Creek Parkway in West Des Moines is underway through 2026, while widening of the segment through Urbandale and Clive to eight lanes (including reconstruction of the Hickman Road interchange into a diverging diamond) is programmed for 2025 through 2027.
+Work to add a fourth lane in each direction between the East Mixmaster and US 65 is expected to be finished by the fall of 2027.

 • Reconstruction of the interchange with I-80 and I-380 to replace all of the cloverleaf loops with flyover ramps was completed with the opening of the last two ramps on August 30, 2023.